 New York City is a place like no other.
-Inspirational, overwhelming, diverse, cozy; it can take a lifetime to truly understand its unique brand of harmony.
+Inspirational, overwhelming, diverse, and cozy, it can truly take a lifetime to truly understand its unique brand of harmony.
 Manhattan, one of the five boroughs of New York City, is at the heart of the city; and it does seem to pulse with activity.
-It certainly has its own appeal in comparison to New York City’s other four boroughs (Queens, The Bronx, Staten Island and Brooklyn).
-Manhattan has found its way into the nostalgic subconscious of moviegoers, tourists and foreigners across the globe.
+It certainly has appeal compared to New York City’s other four boroughs (Queens, The Bronx, Staten Island, and Brooklyn).
+Manhattan has found its way into the nostalgic subconscious of moviegoers, tourists, and foreigners across the globe.

-Manhattan has a population of over 1.6 million, all squeezed within a 28 square-mile area (57 sq km), giving it the distinction of being the most densely populated area in America, and one of the best places for buyers looking to own a piece of the Big Apple.
-It is loosely divided into three regions: downtown, uptown, and midtown, each further divided into individual neighborhoods, from the artsy and eccentric areas of SoHo, Chelsea and TriBeCa, to the wealthy and powerful Upper East Side.
-Regardless of where on the island people choose to settle, they have to remain versatile and ambitious simply to survive.
+Manhattan has a population of over 1.6 million, all squeezed within a 28 square-mile area (57 sq km), making it the most densely populated area in America and one of the best places for buyers looking to own a piece of the Big Apple.
+It is loosely divided into three regions: downtown, uptown, and midtown, each further divided into distinct neighborhoods, from the artsy and eccentric areas of SoHo, Chelsea, and TriBeCa, to the wealthy and powerful Upper East Side.
+Regardless of where people settle on the island, they must remain versatile and ambitious to survive.

-Those without an active mind and spirit find themselves quickly overcome by a myriad of museums, night clubs, cafes, and boutiques.
-Two hundred art galleries are sprinkled across the island, including the Metropolitan Museum of Art, the Whitney Museum, Guggenheim Museum and the Museum of Modern History.
-Add over 5,000 restaurants of every ethnic background, and 39 entertainment venues, including Broadway and off-Broadway theaters, ballet companies and opera houses, and it’s no wonder the city never sleeps.
+Those without an active mind and spirit find themselves quickly overcome by museums, nightclubs, cafes, and boutiques.
+Two hundred art galleries are sprinkled across the island, including the Metropolitan Museum of Art, the Whitney Museum, the Guggenheim Museum, and the Museum of Modern History.
+Add over 5,000 restaurants of every ethnic background and 39 entertainment venues, including Broadway and off-Broadway theaters, ballet companies, and opera houses, and it’s no wonder the city never sleeps.

-As home to the United Nations headquarters, the NASDAQ and the New York Stock Exchange, those who live and work in Manhattan make more than anyone else in the country, boasting the highest per capita income in the United States.
-More than two million people work in Manhattan, making it one of the busiest regions in the world.
-The hustle and bustle seeps into the housing industry as well; Manhattan real estate is a big draw, and this area is home to some of the country’s most valuable real estate.
+As home to the United Nations headquarters, the NASDAQ, and the New York Stock Exchange, those who live and work in Manhattan make more than anyone else in the country, boasting the highest per capita income in the United States.
+More than two million people work in Manhattan, making it one of the world’s world.
+The hustle and bustle seep into the housing industry; Manhattan real estate is a big draw, and this area is home to some of the country’s most valuable real estate.
 Residential property prices recently surpassed an average of $1,400.000 per condo or co-op.

-Right now is one of the best times to invest in the city, as prices have not yet appreciated to reflect lower inventory or high sales.
+Right now is one of the best times to invest in the city, as prices have not yet appreciated reflecting lower inventory or high sales.
 Even with a higher cost, interest in Manhattan isn’t likely to diminish anytime soon.
-Developers and architects have millions of dollars going into the borough on a weekly basis, in the form of renovations and new developments, and it seems everyone wants to connect to the most vibrant city in the world.
+Developers and architects spend millions of dollars going into the borough weekly for renovations and new developments.
+It seems everyone wants to connect to the most vibrant city globally.

 Of course, not everyone has to be a millionaire to live in Manhattan, nor does the borough cater just to the wealthy.
 There are plenty of places for all manner of people to live here.
-The Upper East Side high-rise condos, the Greenwich Village townhouses and the renovated lofts of SoHo and TriBeCa give buyers a variety of choices.
-Choosing which area of Manhattan to live in is the most difficult decision new buyers have to make.
+Choosing which area of Manhattan to live in is the most challenging decision new buyers have to make.
+The Upper East Side high-rise condos, the Greenwich Village townhouses, and the renovated lofts of SoHo and TriBeCa give buyers various choices.
 But no matter the final selection, Manhattan guarantees three things: proximity to urban conveniences, cultural diversity, and a blazing sense of community.

-New York City is full of beauty, both manmade and natural.
-It lies right in the middle of the paths of three large rivers: the Hudson, Harlem and East Rivers.
-More than 2,500 acres of greenery is interspersed throughout the city, including the 843 acres called Central Park, where visitors and residents come to walk their dogs, get in shape, bring their kids to play, or just enjoy nature.
-Historical landmarks such as Ellis Island and The Status of Liberty join forces with cultural hotspots like Chinatown and Little Italy to reflect the great mix of cultures that call New York home.
+New York City is full of beauty, both human-made and natural.
+It lies in the middle of three large rivers: the Hudson, Harlem, and East Rivers.
+More than 2,500 acres of greenery are interspersed throughout the city, including the 843 acres called Central Park, where visitors and residents walk their dogs, get in shape, bring their kids to play, or enjoy nature.
+Historical landmarks such as Ellis Island and The Statue of Liberty join forces with cultural hotspots like Chinatown and Little Italy to reflect the great mix of cultures that call New York home.

 Battery Park City

-Battery Park City is a premier 92-acre community in lower Manhattan bounded by the West Side Highway on the east, bordering the neighborhood from the financial district of downtown Manhattan.
-The Hudson River surrounds the northern, southern and western portions.
+Battery Park City is a premier 92-acre community in lower Manhattan bounded by the West Side Highway on the east, bordering downtown Manhattan’s financial disaster neighborhood.
+The Hudson River surrounds the northern, southern, and western portions.

 BPC is a mixed-use residential and commercial community constructed during the 1980s.
-It is made up of five major properties with high tech amenities dotted by kid- and pet-friendly parks in between, interlinked by a 1.2-mile long esplanade alongside the tidal estuary.
-Park benches lined up the whole stretch, ideal for relaxing after a nice stroll or watching that picture-perfect New York sunset go down.
+It comprises five significant properties with high-tech amenities dotted by kid- and pet-friendly parks, interlinked by a 1.2-mile long esplanade alongside the tidal estuary.
+Park benches lined the whole stretch, ideal for relaxing after a pleasant stroll or watching that picture-perfect New York sunset.

-On the northern tip, the North Residential Neighborhood is host to high-rise condominiums and other residential buildings, a large hotel, the Stuyvesant National High School which specializes in mathematics and science, and a mall.
-The World Financial Center, a multifaceted area of high-rise structures hosts some of the world’s largest corporations, including a mall on the ground floor and second floor.
-The Winter Garden, a steel-and-glass atrium is the center point of the WFC while a large yacht harbor known as North Cove Marina lies just outside on the Hudson River.
+On the northern tip, the North Residential Neighborhood hosts high-rise condominiums and other residential buildings, a large hotel, and the Stuyvesant National High Specializing in mathematics.
+The World Financial Center, a multifaceted high-rise structure area, hosts some of the world’s largest corporations, including a mall on the ground and second floors.
+The Winter Garden, a steel-and-glass atrium, is the center of WFC, while a large yacht harbor known as North Cove Marina lies outside the Hudson River.

-The total number of households living in BPC is an estimated 1,182 while the total number of family households is 297 with an average family size of 2.65.
+The total number of households living in BPC is an estimated 1,182, while the total number of family households is 297, with an average family size of 2.65.
 The median age is 32.88.
-There is an estimated population of approximately 1,288 males and 875 females in the community where 37% of these are college graduates.
+An estimated population of approximately 1,288 males and 875 females in the community, where 37% are college graduates.
 On average, annual household income is around $99,800.”]

-This quiet, old-world neighborhood is named after the mansion that steel magnate Carnegie Hill built at Fifth Avenue and 91st Street way back in 1901.
+This quiet, old-world neighborhood is named after the mansion that steel magnate Carnegie Hill built at Fifth Avenue and 91st Street in 1901.
 The former mansion is now the Cooper-Hewitt National Design Museum.
-Even today, there are still quite a number of classic and gracious mansions standing in the area but a lot of these have been converted to schools and large apartments such as the Smithers’ Mansion and the French Lyceum on 95th Street between Fifth and Madison Avenue.
+There are still several classic and gracious mansions in the area, but many of these have been converted; to schools and large apartments, such as the Smithers’ Mansion and the French Lyceum on 95th Street between Fifth and Madison Avenue.

-The neighborhood has a diverse blend of architectural landscape built over two centuries of continuous development, including tall residential apartment complexes, luxurious mansions and large townhouses occupied by opulent families.
-Even a number of large wooden homes still stand in the area.
+The neighborhood has a diverse blend of an architectural landscapes built over two centuries of continuous development, including tall residential apartment complexes, luxurious mansions, and large townhouses occupied by wealthy families.
+Even several large wooden homes still stand in the area.

 Carnegie Hill is one of Manhattan’s expensive neighborhoods, not to mention one of the most prestigious.
-It is known for its family-friendly environment which attracts not only the rich but also the famous.
-Notable residents include husband & wife Paul Newman and Joanne Woodward, Kevin Kline, Bette Midler and Katie Couric.
+It is known for its family-friendly environment, which attracts the rich and the famous.
+Notable residents include husband & wife Paul Newman and Joanne Woodward, Kevin Kline, Bette Midler, and Katie Couric.

 Central Park South